Kibibit/doc-explorer/kibibit-bit.md

 Currently, we'll support `node` applications specifically.
 So, these `node` integrations can also be initialized here:

-- create a `package.json` with all the attributes we now (remote repo, name, etc.)
+- create a `package.json` with all the attributes we know (remote repo, name, etc.)
 - install [husky](https://github.com/typicode/husky) for git hooks
 - install `kibibit`'s git hooks (need to understand which one's we need :-))